sysops-notes/sysops-notes.github.io/sections/ebs_and_efs.md

 #### CloudWatch Events

 * EBS emits notification for volume, snapshot, and encryption status changes.
-* CloudWatch Events, you can establish rules that trigger programmatic actions in response
+* With CloudWatch Events you can establish rules that trigger programmatic actions in response
 	* E.g: Trigger Lambda to copy snapshot over to another region

 ### EBS For the Exam